livewire/livewire/docs/properties.md

 While Livewire properties are a powerful feature, there are a few security considerations that you should be aware of before using them.

-In short, always treat public properties as user input—as if they were request input from a traditional endpoint.
-In light of this, it's essential to validate and authorize properties before persisting them to a database—just like you would do when working with request input in a controller.
+In short, always treat public properties as user input — as if they were request input from a traditional endpoint.
+In light of this, it's essential to validate and authorize properties before persisting them to a database — just like you would do when working with request input in a controller.

 ### Don't trust property values